itprojects/InboxPager/README.md

 4. Ignore recipient keys.

-5. Click "START"; that produces the pgp/mime.
+5. Click "GPG"; that produces the pgp/mime.

 6. Click "READY"; that returns you to the sending activity.